 Thanks to the Higher Education Opportunity Act of 2008, librarians were added to a list of eligible professionals for Federal Perkins Loan forgiveness.

 Although the Perkins Loan program expired, anyone who took out a Perkins Loan before Sept.
-30, 2017, would be eligible.
-You could have as much as 100 percent of your debt canceled over a four-to-five-year period.
+30, 2017, would be eligible, and you could have as much as 100% of your debt canceled.

 Here’s how the gradual payout would work:

-Achieving total loan forgiveness — that is, erasing 100 percent of your remaining debt, including interest — would take five years through this federal program.
+Achieving total loan forgiveness — that is, erasing 100% of your remaining debt, including interest — would take five years through this federal program.

 Eligibility: Being a librarian isn’t enough.
 To qualify, your librarian degree must have been earned at the master’s level.
-You also have to work for a Title I school or a public library serving Title I schools.
+You also have to work for a Title I school or a public library serving Title I schools — Title I schools are institutions that tend to serve high numbers of low-income students.

 Requirements: Having a year of professional experience under your belt is the first requirement.
 Your work as a librarian before August 2008 won’t be included for consideration.
 You must also make timely loan payments as long as you have a balance.